AudiencePlayer/audienceplayer-embed-player/README.md

 The `play()` method mentioned before provides a promise that, in case of successful asset fetch will return the player's config, otherwise - the error occurred.

-The `destroy()` method will clean-up the underlying Azure Media Player, so that you can safely remove the element referred by the `selctor` from the DOM.
+The `destroy()` method will clean-up the underlying Azure Media Player, so that you can safely remove the element referred by the `selector` from the DOM.
 This is typically used when playing the video in a modal dialog or from a different element in the DOM.

 ## Example of usage